Colorado State vs. San Jose State NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Colorado State and its opponents have combined for 45 points -- this matchup's over/under -- only one time this year.
+- Colorado State has combined with its opponents to score more than 45 points just once this season.

 - San Jose State's games have gone over 45 points in two opportunities this season.

-- Saturday's total is 3.2 points higher than the combined 41.8 PPG average of the two teams.

-- The 46.2 points per game these two squads have allowed their opponents to score this season are 1.2 more than the 45 total in this contest.
+- The two teams combine to score 41.8 points per game, 3.2 less than the total in this contest.

+- The Rams and their opponents have scored an average of 51.5 points per game in 2021, 6.5 more than Saturday's total.

-- The average total in Rams games this season is 51.5, 6.5 points above Saturday's over/under of 45.
+- The 45-point over/under for this game is 13.4 points below the 58.4 points per game average total in Spartans games this season.

-- In 2021, games involving the Spartans have averaged a total of 58.4 points, 13.4 more than the set total in this contest.

 Colorado State Stats and Trends

-- Thus far this season Colorado State has two wins against the spread.
+- Colorado State has two wins against the spread in four games this year.

-- The Rams have been favored by 2.5 points or more one time this season and have not covered the spread in any of them.
+- The Rams have yet to cover the spread this season when favored by 2.5 points or more.

-- Colorado State's games this year have not hit the over yet in three opportunities.
+- Colorado State's games this year have not eclipsed the over/under yet in three opportunities.

-- When Colorado State totals more than 353.6 yards, the team is 0-1 against the spread and 0-2 overall.
+- Colorado State is 0-1 against the spread and 0-2 overall when the team piles up more than 353.6 yards.

-- This year, the Rams have turned the ball over five times, two more than the Spartans' takeaways (3).

 - Find the latest spread and moneyline odds for Colorado State at SISportsbook.